Khangnguyen04/seattle-crime-data/README.md

           - Use 'iLike' function in 'where' clause to select all records with offense of 'All Other Larceny'.
 The 'iLike' function selects every record with the specific condition while ignoring case sensitivity, in case some records ignore case sensitivity.

 ### Analysis 5:
     The MCPP (Micro Community Policing Plans) program includes regularly police-monitored cities in Seattle.
-Since its establishment in 2015, has offenses reported increased in the communities?
+Since its establishment in 2015, have offenses reported increased in the communities?

     *  The first CTE will be used to sum up the number of offenses per year